 Dr. Whiten is from the town of Trussville, AL one of the suburbs surrounding Birmingham.
 She went to undergraduate school at Huntington College in Montgomery, AL. There she was a member of the Huntington Hawks Volleyball Team all 4 years while majoring in Biochemistry.
 She completed her BA from Huntington College in 2011.
 She attended medical school at the Philadelphia College of Osteopathic Medicine - Georgia Campus and graduated in May of 2017.
 During one of her required rotations at CMC she fell in love with the idea of practicing full scope rural family medicine (and of coarse the people at Cahaba).
 Her hobbies include playing volleyball, biking, hosting/attending game nights, watching movies and Alabama Football (Roll Tide), listening to music, traveling, and spending time with her family and friends.

 Dr. Wright is a native of Indianapolis, Indiana.
 He holds a bachelor’s degree in Computer and Information Technology from Purdue University and is a graduate of Marian University College of Osteopathic Medicine in Indianapolis.
 He was active in ROTC as an undergraduate and served as an officer in the US Army for five years before pursuing medicine.
-He loves Jesus Christ and is passionate about serving others through primary care.
-Dr. Wright has a special interest in Osteopathic Manipulative Treatment—a hands-on approach used to diagnose and treat musculoskeletal pain.
-Outside of medicine, his interests include the outdoors, black coffee, movie soundtracks and good fellowship with friends.
+Dr. Wright was married in September 2019 to his wonderful wife Rachel, an ICU nurse.
+They plan on serving on short-term medical missions together.
+Outside of medicine, Dr. Wright enjoys spending time with his family, theology, black coffee, the outdoors, playing guitar, and movie soundtracks.